 Investment in Associates Definition

 Investment in Associate refers to the investment in an entity in which the investor has significant influence but does not have full control like a parent and a subsidiary relationship.
-Usually, the investor has a significant influence when it has 20% to 50% of shares of another entity.
+Usually, the investor has significant influence when it has 20% to 50% of shares of another entity.

 Accounting for Investment in Associates

 Accounting for investment in associates is done using the equity method.
 In the equity method, there is not a 100% consolidation used.
-Instead, the proportion of shares owned by the investor will be shown in as an investment in accounting.
+Instead, the proportion of shares owned by the investor will be shown as an investment in accounting.

 Example of Investment in Associates